 the \emph{equivariant function class associated to $\mathcal{C}$}.

-Together, Theorem~\ref{thm:main} and Remark~\ref{rem:TheRemarkForTheConverse} imply that for any function class $\mathcal{C}\subset \{ F :\R^{\FirstN{C_0} \times \Gr} \to \R^{\FirstN{N}}\}$, the approximation rate of FNNs in terms of the number of neurons [or number of weights] is equivalent (up to multiplicative constants that depend only on $|\Gr|$) to the approximation rate of CNNs in terms of the number of channels [or number of weights] for the associated equivariant function class $\equi{\mathcal{C}}$.
+In combination, Theorem~\ref{thm:main} and Remark~\ref{rem:TheRemarkForTheConverse} imply that for any function class $\mathcal{C}\subset \{ F :\R^{\FirstN{C_0} \times \Gr} \to \R^{\FirstN{N}}\}$ consisting of measurable functions, the approximation rate of FNNs in terms of the number of neurons (or number of weights) is equivalent (up to multiplicative constants that depend only on $|\Gr|$ and $p$) to the approximation rate of CNNs in terms of the number of channels (or number of weights) for the associated equivariant function class $\equi{\mathcal{C}}$.